 After volunteering for a number of months, Debbie decided it was time to start her own rescue.
 In December 2000, Forgotten Ones Cat Rescue was officially up and running.
 The first two cats rescued were from a high-capacity municipal shelter.

 Debbie had no idea that the rescue she founded on her own would lead to hundreds of like-minded people joining her cause and to thousands of animals being spared lives of hardship.
-For almost two decades, Forgotten Ones has continued to come to the aid of cats in high-capacity municipal shelters and in cat colonies, and, when possible, to take in surrendered cats.
+For more than two decades, Forgotten Ones has continued to come to the aid of cats in high-capacity municipal shelters and in cat colonies, and, when possible, to take in surrendered cats.

 Laura has been instrumental in the development and longevity of Forgotten Ones Cat Rescue.
 In 2005, Laura was looking to adopt a cat.
 She met Debbie at a Forgotten Ones adopt-a-thon and adopted a cat from the rescue.
 Greatly impressed with how Debbie was able to help homeless animals through Forgotten Ones, Laura decided to join the organization.
 Laura’s dedication, hard work, and enthusiasm have been a constant throughout the last two decades.

 Together, the animal advocacy work of Debbie and Laura has made a significant impact on their community.

 Forgotten Ones is a small, grassroots organization, but the impact our team has had a on the community is considerable.
 Our accomplishments include:

 - Rescuing and preventing the suffering of more than 2800 abandoned cats and placing them in loving homes.

 - Neutering program that has helped curb cat overpopulation and prevented millions of unwanted kittens being born.

 - Being fully volunteer-based and financially supported solely by donations—no government subsidies.